1:43 (band): 2010: Online debut

 1:43 debuted on YouTube on November 7, 2010 with their first digital single, "Merry Christmas Na".
-It was released as a promotional single which made them controversial and at the same time, instant YouTube celebrities.
+It was released as a promotional single which made them instant YouTube celebrities.

 In 2010, 1:43 was originally composed of Anjo Resurreccion, Gold Aquino, Kim Nicolas, and Yuki Sakamoto.

 The 2nd and former line-up includes actor and model Art Artienda, Filipino-Chinese ramp, print, and commercial model Ced Miranda, Filipino-American singer and dancer Jason Allen, and Filipino-Canadian dancer and host Wayne Avellano.

 2011: First album

 1:43 released their first mini-album titled Time for Love on April 27, 2011.
 It features trivia about and exclusive photos of its members, and a collection of feel-good original Pinoy pop songs, including their minus one versions.
 It was declared by Odyssey Record Bar as the second bestselling OPM album of the week.
 It has also landed a few times in the top 10 bestselling OPM album chart of record store Astrovision and Astroplus in 2011.

 Time for Love is a mini-album that contains a refreshing mix of five original and distinctly Filipino pop songs, plus their respective minus one tracks.
 The slambum aspires to define the sound of today's OPM pop genre, as it brings together critically acclaimed producer and arranger Jonathan Ong of SonicState Studio and brilliant singer-composer and vocal arranger Myrus in an impressive creative synergy.

 The opening track and single "PiNK (Pag-Ibig Na Kaya?)" is a collaboration track with Myrus.

-The group became a part of Tunog Natin: Songs from Home, a compilation album with 16 OPM artists including Pepe Smith, APO Hiking Society's Jim Paredes, Myrus, Princess Velasco, Gloc-9, Tanya Markova, Arnee Hidalgo, Letter Day Story, Kiss Jane, Mcoy Fundales, Barbie Almalbis, Tricia Garcia, Faith Cuneta, Sheng Belmonte and True Faith.
+The group became a part of Tunog Natin: Songs from Home, a compilation album with 16 OPM artists including Pepe Smith, Apo Hiking Society's Jim Paredes, Myrus, Princess Velasco, Gloc-9, Tanya Markova, Arnee Hidalgo, Letter Day Story, Kiss Jane, Mcoy Fundales, Barbie Almalbis, Tricia Garcia, Faith Cuneta, Sheng Belmonte and True Faith.

 1:43 released their second album on Mymusicstore.com.ph on September 17, 2012 and the physical album on September 25, 2012 under MCA Music.
 It was titled Sa Isang Sulyap Mo after their hit song and viral music video.
 The music video was part of the Mang Inasal Mang Aawit music advocacy program.

 The album's carrier single "Sa Isang Sulyap" became a radio hit with listeners, especially among teens.

 There are now over 100,000 videos posted on YouTube using "Sa Isang Sulyap"—all in all, these videos have been viewed more than 400 million times.
 It is also one of the most downloaded songs today by mobile phone users.

 Sa Isang Sulyap Mo includes all-original tracks co-written by Myrus and the group's manager Chris Cahilig and arranged by Jonathan Ong of SonicState Studio.

 "Sa Isang Sulyap" went on to become the official soundtrack of Pinoy Big Brother Teen Edition 4.
 It has been played in popular TV shows like ASAP 2012, Party Pilipinas, Gandang Gabi Vice, The Buzz, Walang Tulugan and KrisTV, among others.